Your ALS Guide

 Before your visit

-– Arrange for transportation to the clinic well ahead of time.
-Ask a family member or friend to drive and stay with you during the entire appointment.
-You can also investigate ride services and public transportation options or ask your local ALS organization if they have travel grants or other suggestions.
+– Arrange for transportation to the clinic ahead of time.
+You can look into ride services and public transportation options or ask your local ALS organization if they have travel grants or other suggestions.

-– In the time before your appointment, make a complete list of any questions you have about physical symptoms, mental health concerns, equipment, or anything else.
+– In the time before your appointment, make a list of any questions you have about physical symptoms, mental health concerns, equipment, or anything else.

 During your visit

-– If your appointment is at a large hospital, ask at the front desk for the ALS clinic.
-If they do not know about the clinic, give the name of the clinic's medical director, or ask for the neurology department.
+– If your appointment is at a large hospital, ask at the front desk for the ALS clinic, doctor, or neurology department.

-During your visit, specialists will rotate to see you individually.
-Have questions ready for each person, as needed.
-Do not hesitate to ask anything that concerns you.
+– During your visit, specialists will rotate to see you individually.
+Have questions ready for each professional, as needed.
+Do not hesitate to ask about anything that concerns you.

-If a family member or friend is with you, ask him or her to take notes.
-During doctor visits, it can be hard to absorb everything in real time.
+– If a family member or friend is with you, ask them to take notes.
+During visits with your team, it can be hard to absorb everything in real time.
 If you are alone and able to take notes, it will help you remember details between visits.

-During the visit, primary caregivers can ask to speak with the social worker independently to discuss challenges or concerns.
+– During the visit, primary caregivers can ask to speak with the social worker independently to discuss concerns or challenges.

 After your visit

-If you have questions about how to follow the recommendations, call your clinic coordinator.
+– If you have questions about how to follow the recommendations, call your clinic coordinator.

-You may wish to share your notes and/or the team's recommendations with loved ones so that everyone is on the same page.
+– You may wish to share your notes and/or the team's recommendations with loved ones so that everyone is on the same page.

-If a question or concern arises between visits, do not hesitate to call your clinic coordinator.
+– If a question or concern arises between visits, do not hesitate to call your clinic coordinator.

-Jot down any questions you have for your next visit.
+– Jot down any questions you have for your next visit.

 ALS Center at the University of Miami